Two months into the pandemic, coronavirus testings have become more accessible across the tri-state area.

 Tracking Coronavirus in Tri-State

-The testing sites in Bergen and Monmouth County, at Bergen Community College and the PNC Bank Arts Center, will now reserve testing on Saturdays for health care workers and first responders, Gov. Murphy announced.
-The change in practice begins March 28.
+The testing sites in Bergen and Monmouth County, at Bergen Community College and the PNC Bank Arts Center, will now reserve testing on Saturdays for health care workers and first responders, Gov. Phil Murphy announced.

 Find the most up-to-date information on New Jersey testing centers here.